gabrielkreusch/RN_Starter/README.md

     );
 ```
 <p align='justify'>
-But, for now, I'm just following as suggested by the instructor.
+So I really think that it's doesn't matter and want to test more later on, but, for now, I'm just following as suggested by the instructor.
 </p>